 I also recently discovered a rounded corner punch, and I love using this to finish off my DIY activities for kids.
 It’s definitely an extra, unnecessary step, but it gets rid of the sharp edges and adds a finished look.

-Scroll through these images to see the full process:
+Take a look at these images to see the full process:

 When you’re done, it’s time to share with your baby and watch the wonder in their eyes.
 I always love sharing a new toy or activity with my little ones – it’s so exciting!